 Food, Fraiser, & the Fremont Troll…What is Seattle, WA Famous For?

-What is Seattle, Washington famous for?
-The answer: a surprising number of things!
-Seattle is famous for Starbucks and overall coffee culture, grunge music scene, the Seahawks, the Space Needle, headquarters of a lot of the tech industry (including both Amazon and Microsoft), hiking, kayaking, and general outdoors lifestyle (think REI).
+What is Seattle, Washington known for?
+A surprising number of things!
+Seattle is famous for Starbucks and overall coffee culture, grunge music scene, the Seahawks, the Space Needle, Pike Place Market, headquarters of a lot of the tech industry (including both Amazon and Microsoft), hiking, kayaking, and general outdoors lifestyle (think REI).

 But that’s not all!